-- In the "Father Brown" stories by G. K. Chesterton, Father Brown (the series detective) meets and bests a thief named Flambeau, who, because he wants to atone for his crimes, then assists Father Brown in solving crimes by providing information about how professional criminals work.
+- In the "Father Brown" stories by G. K. Chesterton, Father Brown (the series detective) meets and bests a thief named Flambeau, who, because he wants to atone for his crimes (Brown having stopped him from going down the slippery slope when he was going to frame someone for his crime), then assists Father Brown in solving crimes by providing information about how professional criminals work.

 - Jerry Spinoza of J.R.
 Rain's The Vampire with the Dragon Tattoo became a private detective after his drinking led to the death of his son.
 He specializes in missing child cases in hopes of repaying his debt by saving the children of others.

 - In Body of Proof, former neurosurgeon Megan Hunt is trying to atone for killing a patient on the table after neurological damage causes her hands to numb occasionally.
 She becomes a medical examiner because she can't kill anyone if they're already dead.

 - Seeley Booth in Bones (Ex-sniper) He actually voiced this as his reasoning for joining the FBI.

 - A supporting character on Bones was secretly working for a villain while he was doing the lab work to solve other crimes...